Aim and Scope

 Acta morphologica et anthropologica is continuer of the Acta cytobiologica et morphologica

-of the Journal is to disseminate current interdisciplinary biomedical research and to provide a forum for sharing new scientific knowledge and methodology.
+The aim of the Journal is to disseminate current interdisciplinary biomedical research and to provide a forum for sharing new scientific knowledge and methodology.
 The general editorial policy is to optimize the process of issuing and distribution of Acta morphologica et anthropologica in line with modern standards for scientific periodicals focusing on content, form, and function.

-of the Journal includes experimental morphology, cell biology and pathology (neurobiology, immunobiology, tumor biology, environmental biology, reproductive biology, etc.), new methods, anatomy and pathological anatomy, anthropology and paleoanthropology, medical anthropology and physical development.
+The scope of the Journal includes experimental morphology, cell biology and pathology (neurobiology, immunobiology, tumor biology, environmental biology, reproductive biology, etc.), new methods, anatomy and pathological anatomy, anthropology and paleoanthropology, medical anthropology and physical development.

 Acta morphologica et anthropologica is a peer review biomedical journal publishes one volume with 4 issues per year.
 The Journal publishes in English original articles, short communications, case reports, reviews, Editorial, letters to the Editors.

 Once a manuscript is submitted, the Managing Editor (or the Editor-in-Chief) briefly checks the manuscript for conformance with the journal’s aim, scope, policies and style requirements and decide whether it is potentially suitable for publication and can be processed for review, or rejected immediately, or returned to the author for improvement and re-submission.

 Manuscripts are peer-reviewed by the Editors, Editorial Board members, and/or external experts before final decisions regarding publication are made.
 The entire editorial workflow is performed in the following steps:

 - The submitted manuscript is checked in the editorial office whether it is suitable to go through the normal peer review process.